BlazingAsher/ical-proxy/README.md

 ## ICalendar Proxy

-This will transform an ics file (that may contain many events) given some rules.
+This will transform an ics file (that may contain many events) from some URL given some rules and return it.

 There are two types of rules: time override and location override.
 Rules are selected by a regex to match the summary of an event.